kashewknutt/reddit_persona_scrapper/README.md

 3. Rename the downloaded file to `chromedriver` (no extension).

 4. Replace the existing file in `backend/reddit_scraper.py` or update the path accordingly.
+You need to update line 42 with the path to your chromedriver.

 > **Windows users:** You don’t need to install anything. `chromedriver.exe` is already included.